Shrew Quickstart

 - A running llama.cpp HTTP server on

 Section titled “Provider configuration”Shrew inverts the priority order weasel uses.
-A reachable local server is the default; cloud providers are the fallback.
-The full chain (first match wins):
+A reachable local server is the default; cloud is the fallback.
+The full chain:

 --model <id>on the CLI.$SHREW_MODELenvironment variable.- llama.cpp at